 If you’re able to reach your solar panels yourself, the final step is to wipe the water off using a squeegee.
 If you don’t have a squeegee, use another non-abrasive cloth to dry your panels so they’re streak-free and sparkling.

-What Do I use to Clean Solar Panels?
+What Do I Use to Clean Solar Panels?

-It’s important that any item you use to clean your solar panels is non abrasive.
-If you use a duster to wipe the dust off first, take care not to let the handle or any rough parts scratch the panels.
+It’s important that any item you use to clean your solar panels is nonabrasive.
+If you use a duster to wipe the dust off first, take care not to let the handle (or any rough parts) scratch the panels.
 Any scratches can lower the efficiency of your solar panels.

 A third item that is useful for cleaning solar panels is a squeegee.
 Using a squeegee to wipe the water off of your solar panels ensures your solar panels are streak-free.
 Why is this important?
-Because streaks on the top level of solar panel interfere with the sun reaching the photo-voltaic cells.
+Because streaks on the top level of solar panel interfere with the sun reaching the photovoltaic cells.
 Taking steps to avoid that ensure your cleaning job lasts longer and your solar panels operate at their maximum potential.

 Professional Solar Panel Cleaners

+If your panels are too high or are hard to reach, leave it to professionals to clean them.
 Your solar installation company may clean your solar panels free of charge for the initial cleaning.
 Ask your solar company what is included in the warranty, or if they can recommend a solar power cleaning company.